csiro-robotics/TCE-Webpage/README.md

 <div style="margin:0 auto"> <img width="540" src='docs/images/tsne_TCE.gif'> </div>

 ## Quantitative
-For datasets pre-trained on the UFC101 dataset, we achieve state-of-the-art results and outperform the majority of approaches pre-trained on the much larger Kinetics400 dataset.
+For datasets pre-trained on the UFC101 dataset, we achieve state-of-the-art results on both UCF101 and HMDB51 and outperform the majority of approaches pre-trained on the much larger Kinetics400 dataset.
+When pre-training on Kinetics, we also achieve state-of-the-art results on HMDB51 for datasets pre-trained on Kinetics400.
 <div style="margin:0 auto"> <img width="540" src='docs/images/results.png'> </div>